pbyrne84/DynamicReturnTypePlugin/README.md

 Anyway apologies if anyone has been effected and it seems like I am ignoring them :)

+### Example usage, if done right no errors will be evident and this like appendChild are automated refactor safe.
 ----
 1. Generic like calls to simulate Phockito ( PHP Mockito) verify calls that return the object passed in. eg. Phockito php example